- How should doctors conduct themselves morally?

 The Centre has developed a network of links with other research centres and attracts numerous overseas scholars and postgraduate students.

-Within the Bioethics Centre, staff are pursuing a number of research projects including into cross-cultural bioethics, neuro-ethics, the uses of dead bodies and their parts, ethics in sports medicine, concepts of health, illness and disease, the aims and boundaries of medicine and health care, animal ethics, and a number of others.
+Within the Bioethics Centre, staff are pursuing a number of research projects including into cross-cultural bioethics, neuro-ethics, the uses of dead bodies and their parts, ethics in sports medicine, concepts of health, illness and disease, the aims and boundaries of medicine and health care, animal ethics, emerging technologies, digital health ethics, and a number of others.